chibisnorlax/acnhfaq/index.md

 - Appears in the sea when the player finds a scallop, given he hasn't already been given a scallop for the day.
 - Will give Mermaid DIYs, clothing, or a pearl in exchange for the scallop you catch.
 - Limited to one exchange with Pascal per day.
+- See [here](https://yuexr.github.io/img/pascal2.png) for more info on Pascal.
+- See [here](https://yuexr.github.io/img/mermaidclothing.png) and [here](https://yuexr.github.io/img/mermaidset.png) for his reward.

 ### Mabel
 - Visits your island to sell clothes once Nook's Cranny has been opened.